crossproject/cse210-02/README.md

 * If a player has more than 0 points they decide if they want to keep playing.
 * If a player decides not to play again the game is over.

+# Instructions
+* In the cli execute python3 __main__.py
+* Select "h" for higher or "l" for lower.
+* Decide if wants to continue playing the game.
 # Project Structure
 __main__.py     (program entry point) hilo.py         (Game main structure)

+# Contributor:
+Joseph Perez
+    per16068@byui.edu
+    Class Game_Logic
+Daniel Parra
+    Class Player
+Jonathan Uribe
+    Class card
+Gloria Rosado
+    Documentation of the game